List of Shameless (American TV series) characters: Lip Gallagher

-Phillip "Lip" Ronan Gallagher (Jeremy Allen White) aged 16-26, is the second Gallagher child and the most academically minded.
-In high school he was a straight-A student.
-He created various money-making schemes to help the Gallagher clan survive, such as running an ice cream truck that also sold beer and marijuana and fraudulently taking the SAT's for classmates for a fee; this latter scheme is thwarted by Professor Hearst, an investigator from the Educational Evaluation Service.
+Phillip Ronan "Lip" Gallagher (Jeremy Allen White) aged 16–26, is the second Gallagher child and the most academically minded.
+In high school, he was a straight-A student.
+He created various money-making schemes to help the Gallagher clan survive, such as running an ice cream truck that also sold beer and marijuana, and fraudulently taking the SAT's for classmates for a fee; this latter scheme is thwarted by Professor Hearst, an investigator from the Educational Evaluation Service.
 After testing Lip in private, Hearst discovers Lip is one of the statistically very rare students capable of achieving a perfect SAT score and offers him an internship at the robotics lab at the University of Chicago, which Lip turns down.
 Hearst gets Lip in trouble with his past clients by invalidating all of their SAT scores, since they didn't actually take the tests themselves.
-In addition to being adept scientifically, Lip, like his father, is multilingual; in season 2, he speaks Portuguese and Italian and in season 4, he speaks Spanish.
+In addition to being adept scientifically, Lip, like his father, is multilingual; in season 2, he speaks Portuguese and Italian, and in season 4, he speaks Spanish.

 Outside the classroom, Lip spends much of his time drinking beer, smoking weed, and eventually participating in car theft schemes with Jimmy.
 Lip has a strong bond with Ian and is the first one to discover that Ian is gay.
-During the first season of the show, while tutoring Karen Jackson in mathematics, Lip develops a sexual relationship with her, and soon falls in love with her despite his refusal to commit.
-In season 2, Karen reveals to be pregnant with what is believed to be Lip's baby.
+During the first season of the show, while tutoring Karen Jackson in physics, Lip develops a sexual relationship with her, and soon falls in love with her, despite his refusal to commit.
+In season 2, Karen reveals to be pregnant with, what is believed to be, Lip's baby.
 Despite some initial hesitance, Lip looks forward to being a father and is devastated when the child is not his.

 Lip starts a new relationship with Mandy Milkovich.
 They live together from season 2 until season 3; Lip briefly lived at her house and she eventually moved herself in with the Gallaghers.
 Though Mandy and Lip have an insatiable sexual relationship, he is annoyed when the relationship becomes more domestic and Mandy becomes "clingy".
-When Mandy discovers Lip does not plan to going to college, she believes that he is wasting his potential and his chances for a brighter future.
+When Mandy discovers Lip does not plan on going to college, she believes that he is wasting his potential and his chances for a brighter future.
 When she secretly applies to colleges on his behalf, he is accepted by MIT, among others.
 Lip breaks off their relationship when he learns that Mandy hit Karen with her car, an accident that resulted in serious injuries and brain damage, to keep Karen from him.
 Despite some setbacks, Lip graduates from high school, which the family celebrates.